 Best things to do in Budapest

 What is it?
-Take a huge, dilapidated building with an open courtyard and a labyrinth of rooms, adorn it with eclectic furniture, edgy artwork and mind-bending communist memorabilia, and you’ve got the city’s most famous (and most atmospheric) ‘ruin’ bar, Szimpla Kert.
+Take a huge, dilapidated building with an open courtyard and a labyrinth of rooms, adorn it with eclectic furniture, edgy artwork and mind-bending communist memorabilia, and you’ve got the city’s most famous (and most atmospheric) ‘ruin bar’, Szimpla Kert.

 Why go?
-If you want to be pampered and preened, head to Szechenyi in the day.
+If you want to be pampered and preened, head to Szechenyi during the day.
 If it’s a wet and wild night you’re after, wait until night falls for the Sparties.
 The brainchild of a famed Hungarian party producer, these night-time raves offer unlimited alcohol, live electronic music, and an anything-goes atmosphere in the water.
 The choice is yours.

 What is it?
 Opened in 1849, Budapest’s magnificent suspension bridge connects the Buda (West) and Pest (Eastern) sides of the city, arching over the River Danube.
 Designed by an English engineer and built by a Scot, the bridge is a symbol of national pride and economic advancement.

 Why go?
 It’s historically important, architecturally impressive and only takes around 15 minutes to stroll across, so you can marvel at the views stretching for miles on both sides of the river and get some superb photographs.
 It also looks fantastic at night when it’s all lit up.

 What is it?
 A heartbreaking memorial to 3,500 people killed by fascists in Budapest during the Second World War.